Challenging Behaviours in Youth – Strategies for Intervention

-For those who work with youth, managing challenging behaviours that interfere with development, learning or success can be both frustrating and exhausting.
-This workshop will review challenging behaviours related to aggression, non-compliance and attention-seeking, and will provide a framework for intervening with these behaviours.
+For those who work with youth, managing challenging behaviours that interfere with development, learning, or success can be both frustrating and exhausting.
+This workshop will review challenging behaviours related to aggression, non-compliance, and attention-seeking, and will provide a framework for intervening with these behaviours.
 Participants will analyze the effectiveness of their current approach and develop insights into what is happening when attempts at intervention do not work.
-They will gain a clear understanding of how to structure interactions for positive outcomes and will be provided with a coaching model to bring out the best in youth who exhibit challenging behaviours.
+Guidelines for structuring interactions for positive outcomes will be given, and a coaching model to bring out the best in youth who exhibit challenging behaviour will be provided.

 Please note: This workshop does not provide training for clinical therapy or review clinical conditions that may lead to challenging behaviours.

 - Your Response and the Role of Empathy

 - When Challenging Behaviour Escalates

 - Managing Aggressive Behaviours